shikajiro/ti.console/README.md

 client install
 ---------------
-* your Titanium project dir to include "Resources/lib/".
+* this client directory contents move into your Titanium project directory "Resources/lib/".
-* server address change your server ipaddress from console.js " var ADDRESS = 'youraddress:3000'"
+* Please change the server address of your own 'var ADDRESS' that is described in console.js.
 * require('lib/console');
 >
 var console = require('lib/console');
 console.info('message');
 <
-* deveg level is trace,debug,info,warn,and error.
+* debug level is trace,debug,info,warn,and error.